aniketsinha2002/DataGeek/README.md

 **Landing Page**

-This page appears when user clicks on the site and lands on the page.
+This is the initial page a user sees when the website is opened.
+The navigation bar on the website is divided into several areas, including about, courses, FAQ, and contact.
+Users can sign up on this website in order to keep track of their courses and learning progress.
+You have the choice to 'get started' in this area and start your data science adventure.
 <br>

 ![img1](https://github.com/Shrejal123/DataScienceWebsite.github.io/assets/114261409/a977102a-412f-4a6f-adc2-1c8e5531413a)